Rayonnant: Central Europe

 The Rayonnant style gradually spread to the east from Paris and was adapted to local styles.
 The nave of Strasbourg Cathedral, then in the Holy Roman Empire, was a notable early example.
-It was begun in 1277, built atop the foundations of an earlier Romanesque church which some deviations from the usual Rayonnant arrangement of arcades, which were separated by bundled columns.
+It was begun in 1245, built atop the foundations of an earlier Romanesque church which some deviations from the usual Rayonnant arrangement of arcades, which were separated by bundled columns.
 The three-part elevation were large windows with lancets and roses along the aisles, more windows above on the narrow Triforium, and dramatic high windows with four lancets surmounted by quadrille windows, filling the church with light.
-One unusual aspect of the cathedral was its color; the reddish-grey stone in different shades became part of the decoration.
-It also possessed a very fine rose window on the west divided into sixteen "soufflets", or elongated heart-shaped forms.
+One special aspect of the cathedral was its color; the reddish-grey stone in different shades became part of the decoration.
+The western façade was built in 1277.
+Its fine rose window of more than 13 metres diameter is divided into sixteen "soufflets", or elongated heart-shaped forms.
+Stone of similar colour as on Strasbourg Cathedral was used for many important medieval churches in the Upper Rhine Plain.
+Famous examples are the cathedrals of Mainz (various Romanesque and Gothic phases) and of Worms (Late Romanesque, 1130–1181) and the minsters of Basel (Late Romanesque and Late Gothic) and of Freiburg, nave (1220–1230) and spire (finished in 1330) High Gothic.

 Another important example was Cologne Cathedral.
-Work began in 1248 and the eastern arm was consecrated in 1322, but work stopped in the 14th century and was not resumed until the 19th, and not finished until 1880.
+Work began in 1248 and the choir was consecrated in 1322, but work stopped in the 14th century and was not resumed until the 19th, and not finished until 1880.

+The Central European examples of Rayonnant demonstrate the bias between French and German phasings; in German literature, they are called High Gothic (GE: Hochgotisch).

+Spain

+In Spain, the Christian states of the north expanded with the success of Reconquista.
+They invited specialists from France, and particularly even from Germany, who made Spain participate in the actual developments north of the Pyrenees.
+This way, Rayonnant appeared in Spain.
+But each Spanish cathedral had its own very distinctive style that was difficult to classify.

+Toledo Cathedral, begun in 1226 and continued in Gothic style until 1493, shows more preference of large windows than most other churches in Spain.

+Another important example of Rayonnant are the nave and transepts of León Cathedral, begun 1255.
+Other examples in Spain include Burgos cathedral, though it was much modified in the time of Flamboyant Gothic.

+Gerona Cathedral, begun in 1292, has triforia without windows.
+In Barcelona, two large churches were built, parallelly, the cathedral 1298 to 1448 (without the facade, which was added as late as after 1882, and the central tower, added 1906–1911) and Santa Maria del Mar, 1324 to 1384.
+Besides some elaborate tracery in Santa Maria del Mar, both have dominant Catalonian character and little Rayonnant elements.
+(Note: Sagrada Familia is a work of Catalan Modernisme, begun in 1882 and still not accomplished.)